acje/Fiber-semantics/README.md

 # Fiber semantics

-This document describes "Fiber semantics" a model for reasoning about "event driven architecture".
+This document describes "Fiber semantics" a model for reasoning about a subset of "event driven architecture" where correctness, auditability and deletion policy are prioritized.

 ## Fiber
-A fiber is an ordered series of events about a domainId.
-The domainId may represent a single thing in categories such as an entity, activity or a property of an entity.
-Different categories of domainId allows for different concepts:
+A fiber is an ordered series of events about a single and unique DomainId.
+The DomainId may represent a single thing in categories such as an entity, activity or a property of an entity.
+Different categories of DomainIds allows for different concepts:
-- If the domainId identifies an entity we can refer to the fiber as a history
+- If the domainId identifies an entity we can refer to the fiber as the history of the entity with DomainId
-- If the domainId identifies an activity like a transaction we can refer to the fiber as a saga
+- If the domainId identifies an activity like a transaction ID we can refer to the fiber as a saga
 - If the domainId identifies a property of an entity we can refer to the fiber as a timeseries.
 This use case is currently not sentral to the design, but might work well.

-DomainIds are native to the domain and has a kind.
-Multiple fibers with the same kind can be stored and shared through a datastructure called a line.
+DomainIds are native to the domain and has a namespace for the DomainId.
+Multiple fibers within the same namespace can be stored and shared through a datastructure called a line.
+I line can only support one namespace, but a namespace can be sharded by domainId across multiple lines.
 Between migrations fibers can only be read, created, updated, detached (soft delete) and rescued (undeleted).

 Important concepts in fibers:
 - Event is a message containing a fact, something that has happened.
 Events are distinct from commands which may require a response of success or failure.
 Note: query is a command which only reads.